vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 window in the morning where I could have gone jogging, but I thought the window was longer than it turned out to be (due to a weather forecast in flux) and ultimately missed my window.

+## 2023-12-31: skipped jogging due to timing issues

+On 2023-12-31, I spent the afternoon on a trip for Amazon package pickup and Trader Joe's grocery shopping, and due to timing constraints didn't have a window of time to go jogging.
+It was also drizzling off and on, which further dissuaded me from going jogging.